Anaxagoras (crater)

 Anaxagoras is a young lunar impact crater that is located near the north pole of the Moon.
 It lies across the larger and more heavily worn crater Goldschmidt.
 To the south-southeast is Epigenes, and due south is the worn remains of Birmingham.
+Since 1900, only one instance of lunar transient phenomenon has been reported in association with this crater.

 Anaxagoras is a relatively recent impact crater that is young enough to still possess a ray system that has not been eroded by space weathering.
 The rays from the site reach a distance of over 900 kilometers from the rim, reaching Plato to the south.
 It is consequently mapped as part of the Copernican System.
+Based on the spectra, this impact appears to have exposed anorthosite from below the more mafic surface covering.

 The crater interior has a relatively high albedo, making it a prominent feature when the Moon is nearly full.
 (The high latitude of the crater means that the Sun always remains close to the horizon even at maximum elevation less than a day after Full Moon.)
 The interior walls are steep and possess a system of terraces.
 The central peak is offset from the crater midpoint, and joins a low range across the crater floor.
 In fact, it appears that some of the central peak material has landed outside the crater rim.
+The infrared spectrum of pure crystalline plagioclase has been identified on the central peak, floor, and ejecta to the northeast.

+This crater is named after the Greek astronomer Anaxagoras (500–428 B.C.).
+He postulated that the Moon had a rocky, irregular surface similar to Earth.
+Its designation was formally adopted by the International Astronomical Union in 1935.
+When Giovanni Ricciolli introduced the name into lunar nomenclature in 1651, he instead applied the name to the feature that is now called Goldschmidt.